lgibelli/singularity-docs/index.rst

 is the “Swiss army knife” of container creation.
-You can use it to download and assemble existing containers from external resources like `Singularity Hub <https://singularity-hub.org/>`__ and `Docker Hub <https://hub.docker.com/>`__.
+You can use it to download and assemble existing containers from external resources like `Singularity Hub`_ and `Docker Hub`_.
 You can use it to convert containers between the various formats supported by Singularity.
 And you can use it in conjunction with a file to create a container from scratch and customized it to fit your needs.

 Overview
 ~~~~~~~~